Fog effect ignores water shaders and particles

-Distance set for an effect look different between Scene and Game view
+Distance set for an effect looks different between Scene and Game view

 Some effects that rely on the depth buffer (such as Edge Detection and Fog) may look slightly different in Scene View, since the far clipping plane varies, depending on your scene’s size.
 This means distances may be interpreted differently from your game camera.

 Since Unity 2019.1 the scene view camera far clipping plane can be adjusted through the scene-view toolbar.
 Turn off “Dynamic Clipping”, and match the Near/Far clipping plane values to that of your game camera.

 The sun shafts are cast from the skybox, from pixel color values exceeding the set threshold.
 If highly emissive objects are placed between the viewer and the skybox (near the sun), they will appear to cast sun shafts as well.

 Fog height noise artefacts

 When the camera is inside of the height fog and looking up, slight noise artifacts may show due to precision issues.
 Though, when using a skybox, this is barely noticeable.